PFans-201/Book_rec_system/scripts/queries.md

 ## Complex Queries

-These queries involve multiple tables or collections to produce richer recommendations.
+These queries involve multiple tables or collections to produce richer recommendations, .
 They can be used for more complex recommendation filtering or even user specific queries.

-### C1: Top M explicitly highest rated books, with support >= S, average rating >= A and filtered by the N recent ratings
+### C1: top_recent_books
 **Database**: MySQL
-**Description**: Find top M best rated books with at least S ratings and average rating greater than or equal to A, considering only the N most recent ratings.
+**Description**: More complex popularity-based recommendation: find top best rated books with at least S ratings and average rating greater than or equal to A, considering only the N most recent ratings; and providing not only the isbn but also the books' title and authors when joining with books table.
+**Variables**: limit, min_supt, min_avg, n_recent
 ```sql
 -- CTE + window: keep top N recent explicit ratings per book, then filter by support and avg
 WITH latest_ratings AS (